-The ACRES project (Afterschool Coaching for Rural Educators in STEM) is a major investment by the Noyce Foundation to support high-quality professional development opportunities to out-of-school providers, especially in rural settings.
+The ACRES project (Afterschool Coaching for Reflective Educators in STEM) is a major investment by the Noyce Foundation and the National Science Foundation to support high-quality professional development opportunities to out-of-school providers, especially in rural settings.

 The heart of the model involves frontline staff in afterschool programs coming together online to share videos of their own interactions with youth.
 Groups of 4-8 frontline staff meet in person for workshops, then regularly videotape their own work with youth, and discuss their videos with peers and an experienced coach during online small-group coaching sessions.
 The model recognizes that frontline staff learns best by watching themselves and each other as they practice new skills in a safe setting with a skilled coach.